How could your family benefit from whole life insurance now?

-The money you spend on permanent life insurance can be used to pay death benefits for your loved ones, or to help you financially during your lifetime.
-Look to permanent life insurance to offer:
+The money you spend on permanent life insurance may be used to pay death benefits to your loved ones, or to help you financially during your lifetime.
+Look to whole life insurance to offer:

-Lifetime Protection: Whole life insurance offers level premiums and life insurance protection for as long as you live, provided premiums are paid as required to keep the policy in force.
+Whole life insurance offers level premiums and life insurance protection for as long as you live, provided premiums are paid as required to keep the policy in force.
 The death benefit paid by a whole life insurance policy generally passes on income tax-free to your beneficiaries.
+Beneficiaries typically receive the death benefit in either a lump sum or annuity payout, which is paid incrementally.

-Cash Value: Whole life insurance provides for the accumulation of cash value on a tax deferred basis over time.
-This cash value can be used to help cover unexpected expenses, college expenses or help supplement your retirement income.
-Unpaid loans and withdrawals will reduce the death benefit and policy cash value.
+Over time, whole life insurance provides for the accumulation of guaranteed cash value, which grows on a tax deferred basis.
+This cash value may be used to help cover unexpected expenses, college expenses or help supplement your retirement income.
+It provides another level of financial security for your family.
+However, unpaid loans and withdrawals will reduce the death benefit and policy cash value.
 Loans also accrue interest.

-Policy Dividends: With whole life insurance, insurance companies may pay dividends—a return of premium for better-than-expected performance by the insurance company.
-Though not guaranteed, dividends can increase a policy's death benefit or cash value, and generally aren't considered taxable income.
+Whole life policies are eligible to earn dividends—a return of premium for better-than-expected performance by the insurance company.
+Though not guaranteed, dividends may increase a policy's death benefit and cash value, and generally aren't considered taxable income.
+When paid, there are several options on how you could have your dividends distributed from being paid in cash, increasing your policy’s death benefit, to helping offset your annual premium.